mcmattco/3-apipodinfo/README.md

 # cluster API

+Let's get that ELB DNS name out of the API

 1. first must create a clusterrole for the default service account

 this maifest creates the clusterole with read access on everything